python-can-define-radio/python-course/classroom_activities/Ch02_Advanced/03_guizero.md

 <i>Exercise #5:</i>
 Adding a Pushbutton.
   - Use the Pushbutton widget to make your app do something.
   - The Pushbutton widget uses pre-built functions assigned by the `command` parameter to make something happen.
-If you are unfamiliar with functions, refer back to exercise ex_6c_functions.md or ex_6d_functions_using_turtle.md.
 <details><summary>Expand here for code.</summary>

 ```python3